Louis-DR/OmniCores-BuildingBlocks/sources/data/access_enable/asynchronous_fifo/asynchronous_fifo.md

 Asynchronous First-In First-Out queue for crossing clock domains.
 The FIFO uses a write-enable/read-enable protocol for flow control and provides full and empty status flags.
 It operates with separate write and read clock domains, using Gray-coded pointer synchronization to safely communicate across clock boundaries.
 It doesn't implement a safety mechanism against writing when full or reading when empty so the integration must use the status flags and the enable signals carefully.

+The design is structured as a modular architecture with a separate controller for pointer management, Gray-code conversion, clock domain crossing synchronization, and status logic, and a generic asynchronous simple dual-port RAM for data storage.
+This allows easy replacement of the memory with technology-specific implementations during ASIC integration.

 The read data output continuously shows the value at the head of the queue when not empty, allowing instant data access without necessarily consuming the entry.
 The internal memory array is not reset, so it will contain invalid data in silicium and Xs that could propagate in simulation if the integration doesn't handle control flow correctly.

+This module integrates a separate controller (`asynchronous_fifo_controller`) for the control logic and an asynchronous simple dual-port RAM for storage.
+This modular design allows the storage to be replaced with physical memory blocks if needed.

 ## Parameters